theochem/iodata/CONTRIBUTING.rst

 When you encounter a file-format error while reading the file, call ``lit.error(msg)``, where ``msg`` is a short message describing the problem.
-The error appearing on screen will automatically also contain the
+The error appearing on screen will automatically also contain the filename and line number.

 `dump` functions: writing to files